-Choco Baby : Meiji’s Nostalgic Milk Chocolate Pellets
+Meiji Choco Baby Milk Chocolate Pellets

-Especially, when we went on an excursion somewhere as a school event, some liked to take the candy treat with them, for the chocolate was lovely and satisfying, besides its plastic container was really convenient to carry around.
+When I was a schoolboy, a chocolate treat was popular among us children.
+Especially, when we went on an excursion somewhere as a school event, some liked to take the chocolate because it is not just yummy but its plastic container is also actually convenient to carry around.

 Meiji Choco Baby (明治 チョコベビー)

+When you remove the outer packaging, you can clearly see lots of teeny-weeny chocolate pellets in the plain plastic container.
 The plastic box is very handy as the red lid can be easily opened and closed any number of times.

 Choco Baby Jumbo